 On 27 October 2020, the third day of the hearing, Mr Vallelonga withdrew his application for review.

 On 27 April 2021, Senior Member Wentworth handed down her decision in relation to the matter of Steven Matson.
 Senior Member Wentworth determined that HRV had not met the requisite standard of proof, setting aside the decision of the HRV RAD Board and dismissing the charges.
+As a consequence, on 7 May 2021, VCAT ordered that HRV's application for review of the HRV RAD Board penalties be struck out.

 The full decision of VCAT can be viewed here.